 The chief then lifted his cup above his head and exclaimed in a deep, guttural voice, "Hough."

 Another theory is that during the Vietnam War many American soldiers used Vietnamese and Vietnamese-French expressions interchangeably with English.

-On D-Day, 1944, on Omaha Beach, near the sea cliffs at Point Du Hoc, General Cota, the 29th Division Assistant Division Commander, jogged down the beach toward a group of Rangers from the 2nd Ranger Battalion, and asked, "Where's your commanding officer?"
+On D-Day, 1944, on Omaha Beach, near the sea cliffs at Pointe Du Hoc, General Cota, the 29th Division assistant division commander, jogged down the beach toward a group of Rangers from the 2nd Ranger Battalion, and asked, "Where's your commanding officer?"
 They pointed him out and said, "Down there, sir."

 General Cota reportedly followed their direction and, on his way down the beach, said, "Lead the way, Rangers!"

-The Rangers from 2nd Bat reportedly said, "WHO, US?"
+The Rangers from 2nd Battalion reportedly said, "WHO, US?"
 General Cota thought he heard them say "HOOAH!"
-He was so impressed with their cool and calm demeanor, not to mention their cool term, hooah, he decided to make it a household name.
+He was so impressed with their cool and calm demeanor, not to mention their cool term, hooah, he decided to make it a household word.

-Some say the term "HOOAH" is another way of spelling H.U.A.-- which is an acronym for Heard, Understood, and Acknowledged.
-But the term can definitely be traced back to the Revolutionary War and into the Civil War and the words, "Hurrah", " Hooray", and even "Hoosah".
-Different variations likely occurred with dialects of the military units from different regions of the South and North as well as from foreign advisers (German / French) during the years prior to the Revolutionary War.
+Some say the term "HOOAH" is another way of spelling H.U.A.—which is an acronym for Heard, Understood, and Acknowledged.
+But the term can definitely be traced back to the Revolutionary War and into the Civil War.
+Different variations likely occurred with dialects of the military units from different regions of the South and North as well as from foreign advisers during the years prior to the Revolutionary War.